-Microbiologists have long struggled to make their research reproducible.
-These struggles are not particular to microbiology and have lead many to speak of a "reproducibility crisis" in science.
-We need to respect that science and microbiology, in particular are difficult.
-There are many reasons why a result may not be reproducible or replicable and even if a result is reproducible it may not be correct.
-Here I lay out a framework that describes the reproducibility, replicability, robustness, and generalizability of a particular result.
-I then describe factors that can threaten this framework and approaches microbiologists can take to overcome the threats.
-Finally, I provide several provocative exercises for individuals and research groups to discuss to gain a better appreciation for their own research practices.
-There is much to be learned from failures to validate previous results that have much to teach us about the scientific process and microbial life itself.
+The “reproducibility crisis” in science affects microbiology as much as any other area of inquiry, and microbiologists have long struggled to make their research reproducible.
+In light of this, this Perspective lays out a framework that describes the reproducibility, replicability, robustness, and generalizability of a particular result.
+It then describes the factors that can threaten this framework and approaches microbiologists can take to overcome the threats.
+Finally, it provides several exercises for individuals and research groups who wish to gain a better appreciation of their own research practices and what makes them reproducible.
+Failures to validate previous results have much to teach us about the scientific process and microbial life itself.

 Keywords: Reproducibility, Microbiome, Scientific method, Research ethics, American Academy of Microbiology